Tooth Extraction in McKinney, TX

 To prevent complications and help ensure a successful recovery, please follow all your dentist's post-op instructions carefully.

 Be careful to avoid the extraction site when brushing your teeth for a few days after your procedure.
-To keep the area clean, you can gently swirl some antibacterial mouthwash or salt water around your gums.
+To keep the area clean, you can gently swirl some antibacterial mouthwash or salt water.

 Eat Soft Foods

-We recommend eating a soft foods diet for a few days to avoid removing the blood clot over the extraction site (a complication known as dry socket).
+We recommend eating a soft foods diet for a few days to avoid dislodging the blood clot (a complication known as dry socket).
 It is important to refrain from using a straw for the first 48 hours, as this can also cause dry socket.

 Manage Side Effects